innovativevijay/SmsHitApiSample/README.md

-# SmsHitApiSample
-Code samples in C#, Java, Node.js, PHP, and Python demonstrate how to perform HTTP GET requests for sending SMS via an API.

 # SMS API Integration

 This repository provides code samples in C#, Java, Node.js, PHP, and Python for interacting with an SMS API through HTTP GET requests.